 I enjoy the challenges of high-level national and international competition.
 I advanced to the fourth round of the singles main draw at the Kalamazoo USTA L1 Boy’s National Championships (2022).
 My wins at Kalamazoo included wins against a player ranked #28 at the time in the USTA national standings and a win against another player who was ranked #29 in the USTA national standings at the time.
 I’ve also won singles and doubles matches at the Easter Bowl L1 USTA Boys National Spring Championships (2022).
 This included a singles win over a player ranked #22 in the USTA national standings at the time.

-My personal USTA national singles standing peaked at #44 in boys 16s and I am currently striving to beat that USTA national ranking in boys 18’s USTA singles.
+My personal USTA national singles standing peaked at #44 in boys 16s.
 I was also a finalist at an ITF doubles tournament (2022).
 I have been active in doubles competition my entire junior career.
-I recently won a boys 18s doubles USTA tournament (2023).
+I won a boys 18s doubles USTA tournament (2023).

 In the spring of 2023, I advanced to the round of 32 in the main draw (singles) of the L1 USTA Easter Bowl Spring National Championships boys 18s (2023).
 This included a singles win over a player ranked #34 in the USTA national boys18s standings.
 I was a boys 18s singles finalist in an L2 Scottsdale Arizona USTA national tournament (Feb 2023).
 I recently won 1st place in a boys 18s singles USTA national tournament in Mesa Arizona (April 2023).

-I am currently ranked #5 in B18s singles in my USTA Southern California section and #55 nationally in B18s USTA singles (May 2023).
+I was ranked #5 in B18s singles in my USTA Southern California section and #55 nationally in B18s USTA singles in May of 2023.